kiali/kiali.io/content/en/docs/Features/internationalization.md

 As an example, this is how Kiali displays the Overview page in Chinese:

 ![Overview page in Chinese](/images/documentation/features/internationalization-chinese.png "Overview page in Chinese")

+If you want to collaborate with us on adding a new language or improving an existing one, please refer to the internationalization section of the kiali project's [README for UI](https://github.com/kiali/kiali/blob/master/frontend/README.adoc#internationalization-i18n)